 Preparation and Safety: What Stays and What Goes

-A common question families ask me is what can be cremated with their loved one.
-As a funeral director, safety and environmental protection are my top priorities.
+A common question families have is what can be cremated with their loved one.
+Safety and environmental protection are the guiding priorities.

 Medical Implants and Devices